(This article is a guest-post by CryptoND and may not reflect the views of RoundlyX)

 How to Round Up into DGB Using RoundlyX

 If you haven’t set up an account with RoundlyX yet, head on over to our walkthrough post here.
-Once your account is set up, make sure you’ve connected your Voyager account.
+Once your account is set up, make sure you’ve connected an Uphold account.
 Use the links provided when you sign up to get a crypto bonus!

 Back on your RoundlyX Dashboard, scroll down until you see the “exchanges” section.
-Find the one labeled “Voyager” where you’ll see two boxes: Selected Asset and Roundup Source.
+Find the one labeled “Uphold” where you’ll see two boxes: Selected Asset and Roundup Source.
 Click “Selected Asset” and choose “DGB.”
-It should look like this:

-When you’ve accumulated spare change to a certain threshold, a DGB purchase is made and held safely inside your Voyager account/wallet!
+When you’ve accumulated spare change to a certain threshold, a DGB purchase is made and held safely inside your Uphold account/wallet!

-You’re now dollar-cost averaging into DGB using RoundlyX and Voyager!
+You’re now dollar-cost averaging into DGB using RoundlyX and Uphold!
 You can keep track of your roundup progress on your RoundlyX Dashboard.

 Help us spread the word about DigiByte roundups by tweeting about it!